Ameerah1410/job-portal1/README.md

 ## How to Use the App

-This fullstack MERN app combines Express for the backend and React for the frontend to allow users to search for content within the iTunes and Apple Bookstore.
-Users can also add their favorite items to a list.
+This MERN full-stack application seamlessly integrates Express for the backend, React for the frontend, and MongoDB for the database.
+Regular users can register accounts, sign in, and browse jobs posted by admin users.
+The platform provides intuitive filtering options for jobs based on keywords, location, and category.
+Users have the capability to apply for jobs, access their personalized dashboard, review job history, and view their profiles.
+Admin users, upon signing in, gain access to a comprehensive dashboard where they can oversee all current users, jobs, and categories.
+Admins are able to create and delete jobs and categories, manage users, and perform edits on any job listings.

 Below are instructions on how to install, test, and run the app on your local machine.

 1. Clone the Repository: Start by cloning this repository to your local machine.
 You can do this with Git by running the following command in your terminal: